Nytrock/MyProjects/README.md

 ## [Portal Dimensions](https://github.com/Nytrock/Portal_Dimensions)
 - Status: ⏳ Under development
-- Date of creation: September 2021 - today's time
+- Date of creation: September 2021
 - Description: My second game based on the mechanics of teleports in 2D perspective.
 In general, almost like in the Portal, but in 2D and from a third party.
 The genre is a 2D puzzle platformer in pixel art.
 Although I rely on the Portal series of games, this game will have a lot of original ideas and moves, from the plot to the gameplay mechanics.
 The game will have interesting characters, exciting puzzles, good visuals and a lot of side mechanics that won't let you get bored.
 The game is still in development as I don't have enough time to fully start working on it
 - Plans: Releasing an alpha version by the New Year is all I want right now